🎨

 Tip

 Select more colors = more recipe options.
-If you only select 3 pigments, the app can only show mixes using those 3.
+If you only select 3 pigments, it can only show mixes using those 3.
 With your full palette, you'll see the widest range of recipes.

 Note